AndPuQing/gflow/docs/src/user-guide/gpu-management.md

 # System has 4 GPUs, 3 in use

 # This waits for 4 GPUs
-gbatch --gpus 4 --command "python distributed_train.py"
+gbatch --gpus 4 python distributed_train.py

 $ gqueue
 JOBID    NAME      ST    NODES    NODELIST(REASON)